 “I’m hoping that… the period of time we have now will see a good number of those players back again, in particular Nathaniel and Tyrick and the two Maccas.
 I don’t know whether that will be too early for the two centre-halves.”

-With Zaha returning, and the fit again Jeffrey Schlupp stepping up to play a more significant role once again, Hodgson will be confident of being able to loosen the shackles this weekend.
+With Zaha returning, Hodgson will be confident of being able to loosen the shackles today.